 2. High-Quality Video: With a direct connection to the recorder, wired cameras typically provide higher video quality compared to wireless options.

-3. Security: As data is transmitted through cables, wired cameras are less vulnerable to hacking attempts.
+3. Security: Wireless cameras are less vulnerable to hacking attempts as data is transmitted through cables.

 Cons of Wired Cameras